-2.9.1 Water Quality Standards
+2.9.1.
+WATER QUALITY STANDARDS

-Water quality standards are established for MSD's receiving waters by the Kentucky Natural Resources and Environmental Protection Cabinet Department for Environmental Protection and the Ohio River Valley Water Sanitation Commission (ORSANCO).
+Water quality standards are established for MSD's receiving waters by the Kentucky Energy and Environment Cabinet and the Ohio River Valley Water Sanitation Commission (ORSANCO) has developed Pollution Control Standards for the Ohio River which have been developed for use or consideration by signatory States.
 Kentucky's Water Quality Regulations establish surface water use classifications for all waters of the Commonwealth.
-Kentucky has designated stream uses for the surface water bodies within the Ohio River near Louisville and the Beargrass Creek Basin is summarized in Table 2.9.1.
+Kentucky has designated stream uses for the Ohio River near Louisville and the Beargrass Creek Basin.
+These uses are summarized in Table 2.9-1.